SmartAudioTools/serializejson/README.md

 # serializejson

-serializejson is a library for the two-way conversion of complex Python objects and [JSON](http://json.org/) build upon [python-rapidjson](https://github.com/python-rapidjson/python-rapidjson)
+serializejson is a python library for the two-way conversion of complex Python objects and [JSON](http://json.org/) build upon [python-rapidjson](https://github.com/python-rapidjson/python-rapidjson)

 **WARNING**:
 serializejson can execute arbitrary Python code if the load parameter autorized_classes is "all" when loading json.